 “The Ambassadors do exactly what I was doing, but across the country.
 They can sell to farm shops, delis, food festivals, farmers markets, etc, and they have all of our branding,” Alana says.

-This year a ‘Cakepreneur’ scheme was introduced – a smaller-scale version of the Ambassador program in which Cakepreneurs can sign up wholesale customers and sell to friends and family.
+After that, a ‘Cakepreneur’ scheme was introduced – a smaller-scale version of the Ambassador program in which Cakepreneurs can sign up wholesale customers and sell to friends and family.

 “I’ve now gone from a baker, to a market trader, to suddenly managing lots of people,” Alana says. “[Lord Sugar’s] team gave me a lot of support in terms of knowing how to run a team of people.
 Because it was just me and my partner before, I didn’t really have any of that experience.”